SamuelTabiri/samuel-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Samuel Tabiri

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Graduate Teaching Assistant

 # Organizations/Affiliations to show in About widget
 organizations: